-'''

 cp a1.zip ~/cs314/a1.zip

 cd ~/cs314

 unzip a1.zip

-cd a1

-'''

 View your local version of a1.html to ensure that your web browser is properly enabled to run Javascript and WebGL.
-It should be an up-to-date HTML5 browser.
 Chrome, Firefox, and Safari all support WebGL.
-If you get a blank image when launching a1.html, the problem is likely that your browswer has not been enabled to access local files.
-This is unlikely to be a problem in the ICCS x005 lab.
-For your own machine, the solution depends on your OS and your browser.
-See here for the details of how to address this access problem: https://threejs.org/docs/index.html#manual/introduction/How-to-run-thing-locally.
-The solutions listed under "Change local files security policy" are perhaps the easiest to work with.
+If you get a blank image when launching a1.html, the problem may be that your browswer has not been enabled to access local files.
+For your own machine, the fix depends on your OS and your browser.

+See: threejs.org -> documentation -> How to run things locally

+The solutions listed under "Change local files security policy" are easiest to work with.